-Gerald B. Shreiber is the founder and Chairman of the Board of Directors of the Company.
-He is currently beneficial owner of 18% of its outstanding common stock, held in a trust for his benefit.
+Gerald B. Shreiber is the founder and a Director of the Company.
+He is currently beneficial owner of approximately 20% of its outstanding common stock, held in a trust for his benefit.
 Our Amended and Restated Certificate of Incorporation provides Mr. Shreiber with certain special voting rights with respect to any matters to be voted on by the Board of Directors.
 As a result, as of the date of this Report, Mr. Shreiber is entitled to cast six (6) votes on all matters upon which the Board of Directors is entitled to vote.